 The Trustees of Hodgson Academy are also the directors of the Charitable Company for the purposes of company law.
-The Charitable Company is known as Hodgson Academy, Company Number 07604183.
+The charitable company is known as Hodgson Academy, Company Number 07604183.

-Details of the Trustees who served throughout the year, and to the date these accounts are approved are included in the Reference and Administrative Details on page 2.
+Details of the Trustees who served throughout the year except as noted are included in the Reference and Administrative Details on page 2.